reverseame/windows-behavior-catalog/README.md

 The specific command used to compile each `.cpp` file is specified within the header of the file itself.

 ## TODO
-Review Crypto micro objective and behaviors.
+- Review Crypto micro objective and behaviors.
+- Code for:
+	- NtDeleteFile
+	- NtOpenFile

 # Authors
 This repository was created and (sometimes) maintained by: